 If you need to search for law review articles by topic you can run a keyword search in HeinOnline.
 To locate articles written by a particular author or appearing in a specific law journal, use the Advanced Search option and type the search criteria you have into the applicable field.
-If you need assistance structuring an accurate search, contact your faculty's Library Liaison or another member of the Teaching & Research team.
+If you need assistance structuring an accurate search, contact your faculty's Library Liaison or another member of the BC Law Library's Teaching & Research team.

 If you have a citation to an article but no link to the full text, how can you determine if it is available at Boston College?
 Just search the BC Law School Library catalog to see if the library has the journal in print or makes it available through an online subscription.